Michael de la Pole, 1st Earl of Suffolk: Career

-Michael enjoyed even greater popularity at court than his father, becoming one of the most trusted and intimate friends of Edward's successor, Richard II.
-He was appointed Chancellor in 1383, and created Earl of Suffolk in 1385, the first of his family to hold any such title (the earldom had become extinct in 1382 on the death of William de Ufford).
+Michael enjoyed even greater popularity at court than his father, becoming one of the most trusted and closest friends of Edward's successor, Richard II.
+He was appointed Lord Chancellor on 13 March 1383 in succession to Robert Braybrooke, and created Earl of Suffolk in 1385, the first of his family to hold any such title (the earldom had become extinct in 1382 on the death of William de Ufford).

-However, in the late 1380s his fortunes radically altered, in step with those of the king.
+In the late 1380s his fortunes radically altered, in step with those of the king.
 During the Wonderful Parliament of 1386 he was impeached on charges of embezzlement and negligence, a victim of increasing tensions between Parliament and Richard.
+The embezzlement charge came after a convoluted situation whereby de la Pole had been taken prisoner whilst negotiating a marriage between Anne of Bohemia and Richard II.
+He, along with other English delegates, was taken captive by brigands in Germany, with John of Gaunt paying the ransom fee in 1380.
+When de la Pole returned to England, the exchequer paid his salary for the time he was prisoner.
+He had also received grants from the king, or had bought/exchanged royal lands at prices below their value.
+On other charges the lords declared that he ought not to be impeached alone, since his "guilt" was shared by other members of the council.

 He was the first official in English history to be removed from office by the process of impeachment.
-Even after this disgrace, he remained in royal favour, although soon fell foul of the Lords Appellant.
-He was one of a number of Richard's associates accused of treason by the Appellants in November 1387.
+Even after this, he remained in royal favor.
+Initially parliament wanted him imprisoned at Corfe Castle but the King ensured he stayed at Windsor although soon fell foul of the Lords Appellant.
+He was one of a number of Richard's associates accused of treason by the Appellants in November 1387..
+As soon as the "Wonderful parliament" ended, the king remitted his fine and ransom and released him from custody.
+The king needed his advice and de la Pole was one of his wisest advisors.
+He accompanied the king on his progress through England, trying to gain support for the civil war which was seen to be imminent.